MarwahClark/tech230_vagrant_intro/niginx_deploment.md

 *step 23* to check the app on browser type in the ip address, with `:3000` at the end `192.168.10.100:3000`

-  another method to deploy the app which is alot quicker is by typing all the code in order in the provision file. once tying `vagrant up` if done correctly the app should run.
+ - another method to deploy the app which is alot quicker is by typing all the app depndency codes in order in the same provision file.

+   -once tying `vagrant up` if done correctly the app should run.

    `#!/bin/bash`
    `sudo apt-get update -y`